-On March 4, 2015, the Governor filed legislation proposing an early retirement incentive program to reduce the state workforce by approximately 4,500 FTEs, which is expected (if approved as filed) to result in fiscal 2015 net savings of approximately \$19 million and fiscal 2016 net savings of approximately \$178 million after the costs of pension contributions, health care and a limited amount of re-hiring are factored in.
-The plan would add an estimated \$48.7 million to the Commonwealth's annual contribution to the pension fund for the next 15 years, beginning in fiscal 2016.
-The Governor's fiscal 2016 budget recommendation includes the fiscal 2016 increment of this additional contribution and also includes language that would increase accordingly the scheduled fiscal 2017 payment.
-See "Pension and OPEB Funding - Funding Schedule."
-The House of Representatives approved an amended version of the early retirement incentive legislation on March 25, 2015.
-Senate deliberations are expected to occur in the near future.
+On May 4, 2015, the Governor approved legislation providing for an early retirement incentive program, which is intended to reduce the state workforce by approximately 4,500 FTEs.
+The program is expected to result in fiscal 2016 net savings of approximately \$172 million after the costs of pension contributions, health care and a limited amount of re-hiring are factored in.
+The plan would add an estimated \$48.7 million to the Commonwealth's annual contribution to the pension fund for the next 15 years beginning in fiscal 2016.
+The Governor's fiscal 2016 budget recommendation included the fiscal 2016 increment of this additional contribution and also included language that would increase accordingly the scheduled fiscal 2017 pension funding payment.
+See "PENSION AND OPEB FUNDING - Funding Schedule."
+The Executive Office for Administration and Finance, Human Resources Division and State Retirement Board are working together to administer the program.
+The deadline to apply for early retirement under the program is June 12, 2015.